Development of icebreaker training

 Video footage from different icebreaking operations has been recorded onboard icebreaker during season 2016 – 2017.
 These were be used to create material for the demo training course.
 The demo course was organised 6-10 November 2017.
 It included theory lessons and simulator training.
 The third part of the course will be a work book for the officers to fill in while working onboard.
 The work book will include different icebreaking related tasks and signed by the icebreaker captain.

-The designed course will become compulsory for all officers working onboard an icebreaker in Finland and Sweden.
+The designed course is now compulsory for all officers working onboard an icebreaker in Finland and Sweden.
 All participants will receive a course certificate.

 Sub-Activity 6.2 – Measurement, validation and development of icebreaker specific simulator features

-The scope of this sub-activity is to define required full scale measurements and simulator validation methods and further develop specific simulator features in order to enhance the training programme.
-This will be done based on the information collected in the sub-ctivity activity 6.1.
+The scope of this sub-activity was to define required measurements and simulator validation methods and further develop specific simulator features in order to enhance the training programme.
+The development of the icebreaker specific simulator started already in the first WINMOS Action.
+The desktop study on defining criteria to required simulator facilities and individual ship model quality was written in that Action, and it has provided guideline to the development process.